Tornquist/tornquist.github.io/_posts/2015-05-01-online-toolbox.md

 Over the weeks since then I have continually iterated over my original model.
 Buttons have been moved, features have been added, and small changes in the overall form and function have been done all across the website.
 Without the testing that the leadership team has done, and without the original design Doug laid out, my current iteration of the tool would not exist.

-# Movement IV: The End
+# Movement IV - The End:

 It has been a long road.
 The first commit was made on Dec 23rd, 2014.
 I took it easy over Christmas Break, but throughout this semester I have averaged 15+ hours a week of development.
 I have poured all of my energy into this tool and am extremely proud of the final product.
 I'm sure there is room for improvement, and I am sure that I missed some things, but without a doubt I have created something that has the potential to improve life within Purdue Bands.
 I've had an incredible time at Purdue, and am hoping that this tool can live as my legacy, at least for a few years.
 This was my opportunity to give back.